sanjaikumarv/interview-preparation-docs/React-js.md

 * Suspense for Data Fetching :
  - React 18 improved the Suspense feature, which allows for asynchronous data fetching.

-## Explain the concept of hooks in React and give examples of some commonly used hooks

-* useState : A hook to add state to functional components.

-* useEffect : A hook to perform side effects in functional components, such as data fetching or subscriptions.

-* useContext : A hook to access context values within the component tree.

-* useReducer : A hook for managing complex state logic in functional components.

-* useRef : A hook for accessing DOM elements or mutable values that persist across renders.

 ## What is the Virtual DOM, and how does it work?

 * The Virtual DOM (VDOM) is an in-memory representation of the actual DOM.
 React creates a virtual DOM to improve performance by minimizing direct updates to the real DOM.
 React compares the virtual DOM with the actual DOM (a process called "diffing") and applies only the necessary changes, reducing costly operations.